Bobin04/ARIMA-Time-Series-Forcasting/README.md

 # ARIMA and Seasonal ARIMA
 # Autoregressive Integrated Moving Averages

-# Main point to look into Arima and Sarimax is
 #     1)Auto Regression - p
 #     2)Differencing    - d
 #     3)Moving Average  - q